Book an Appointment

 4. You have been asked to deposit money into a personal bank account or make a payment in other unusual ways

 All payments should be made in a company name, not in an individual’s name.
-If you are dealing with a lawyer, the funds will usually be deposited into an account for the applicant so the funds will be held until the job is done.
+If you are dealing with a Consultant, the funds will usually be deposited into an account for the applicant so the funds will be held until the job is done.

 Immigration consultants and attorneys will rarely accept cash as a method of payment.
 This is a serious red flag, and you should avoid using it.
 Cash is virtually untraceable and without a formal receipt, it can disappear quickly.
 Another unusual payment method would be paying to an unknown financial institution.
 Before trusting any company that offers this type of payment, research it thoroughly.